Near-field communication: Design

 NFC tags contain data and are typically read-only, but may be writable.
 They can be custom-encoded by their manufacturers or use NFC Forum specifications.
 The tags can securely store personal data such as debit and credit card information, loyalty program data, PINs and networking contacts, among other information.
-The NFC Forum defines four types of tags that provide different communication speeds and capabilities in terms of configurability, memory, security, data retention and write endurance.
+The NFC Forum defines five types of tags that provide different communication speeds and capabilities in terms of configurability, memory, security, data retention and write endurance.

 As with proximity card technology, NFC uses inductive coupling between two nearby loop antennas effectively forming an air-core transformer.
 Because the distances involved are tiny compared to the wavelength of electromagnetic radiation (radio waves) of that frequency (about 22 metres), the interaction is described as near field.
 An alternating magnetic field is the main coupling factor and almost no power is radiated in the form of radio waves (which are electromagnetic waves, also involving an oscillating electric field); that minimises interference between such devices and any radio communications at the same frequency or with other NFC devices much beyond its intended range.
 NFC operates within the globally available and unlicensed radio frequency ISM band of 13.56 MHz.
 Most of the RF energy is concentrated in the ±7 kHz bandwidth allocated for that band, but the emission's spectral width can be as wide as 1.8 MHz in order to support high data rates.